 It’s also important to make sure your trousers break in the right place.
 The hem should sit just above the ankle without revealing the top of the boot.
 For a more relaxed business casual look, try teaming brown suede Chelseas with black denim and a flannel shirt.

 Whether it’s a cocktail party, wedding or a big date, this elegant footwear option will see you right.
-For an outfit that works for all the aforementioned occasions and more, try an eye-catching suit or contrasting separates with a tonal roll neck and leather Chelsea boots.
+For an outfit that works for all the aforementioned occasions and more, try an eye-catching suit or contrasting trouser and blazer separates with a tonal roll neck and leather Chelsea boots.

 The Chelsea boot is a casual shoe first and foremost, making it a great choice for everyday wear.
 A reliable companion to everything from selvedge jeans to chinos, it can easily be dressed up or down based on the day’s activities.